kubernetes/cloud-provider-vsphere/docs/deploying_cloud_provider_vsphere_with_rbac.md

 # Deploying `cloud-provider-vsphere` with RBAC

-This document is designed to quickly get you setting up and running with the `cloud-provider-vsphere` external Cloud Controller Manager (CCM).
+This document is designed to quickly get you up and running with the `cloud-provider-vsphere` external Cloud Controller Manager (CCM).

 ## Deployment Overview